HoseinHabibiyan/Benchmark/README.md

 # Contributing

 1. Fork it!
-2. Create a benchmark from your favorite programming language
+2. Create a benchmark from your favorite programming language or improve existing codes
 3. Submit a pull request

 If you find this repository useful, please give it a star.
 Thanks!